 I have been extremely thankful that my work is flexible and supportive.
 I can do emails and coordinating from home and my husband can take over translating and driving and night-time debriefs in a moment’s notice.
 Those are the benefits of job sharing (don’t worry there are countless other challenges, but I won’t go into them today).
 He makes me a smoothie before leaving the house and brings home soup for dinner.
 The dear woman who cleans our house made me the best homemade mint, ginger, cinnamon tea this morning.
 I’m convinced she’s like Guatemalan’s version of Martha Stewart.
 And I’ve had some good friends who have shared their cold fighting home-remedies.
 My midwife was a phone call way when my fever was up to 100.7 and I tend to appreciate her calm response. “don’t worry your body will protect the baby at all cost.
 Just may take you longer to get better.”
 And the little girl inside of me hasn’t seemed to mind so much lying still for 3 days.
 She’s kicking and flipping as much as ever… and I love it.
 Every little tap and movement, somehow reassures me and makes me pause to listen to her, to wonder what she’ll be like and pray for her.
 It’s really the only form of communication we have right now, so I’ll take it.

 Somehow bring sick and being forced to rest has also made me realize something.
 I can’t keep doing everything the way I was doing it and be a healthy mom.
 I’m sure all moms-to-be discover this ah-ha moment at different points.
-Probably some at the 1st trimester when your morning sickness turns to night sickness and you have to cancel plans and change schedules, or maybe for some moms at 30 weeks when you have gestational diabetes and sciatic nerve pain you are forced to slow down and put your feet up, and maybe for others it hits you on night 5 of the 2-hour sleep cycle.
+Probably some at the 1st trimester when your morning sickness turns to night sickness and you have to cancel plans and change schedules, or maybe for some moms at 30 weeks when you have gestational diabetes and sciatic nerve pain you are forced to slow down, take Neuropathy Help for the pain and put your feet up, and maybe for others it hits you on night 5 of the 2-hour sleep cycle.
 I don’t think there is any need to compare.
 For me, it’s been this week.
 Week 25.
 For the past 5 months I really haven’t had to change that much in my routine.
 A few more naps at the beginning and a few more calories in recent weeks, but that’s it.
 I’ve continued working full time, and walking with friends, making time for yoga class or a visit to the gym.
 I’ve been making meals and going to the market.
 Granted because it’s harder to carry large boxes of stuff I have gifted myself my own pregnancy spot right outside the grocery store…yep, on the red-line with my blinkers flashing.
 It’s totally illegal, and totally working for now.
 I’ve been up at night reading and browsing the internet, working on some articles and writing projects, but probably not getting as much sleep as I should be.
 And these few days I’ve realized something probably needs to change.